chazzka/clanekforest/clanek.md

 $IQR = Q3 - Q1 = q_n(0.75) - q_n(0.25)$ (1)

-I addition to this, we need to add tolerance
+I addition to this, we need to add a tolerance layer to contain the later observed novelties.
+This is usually done by adding a set of whiskers to the

 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, as in the original article) and a random value is selected out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.